monoscope-tech/apitoolkit-landing/docs/sdks/java/springboot/index.md

 ### Setup Open Telemetry Variables

-The environment variables include your API key and the endpoint to send the data to, this allows you to send data to the APIToolkit platform.
+The environment variables include your API key and the endpoint to send the data to, this allows you to send data to the monoscope platform.

 ```sh
 export OTEL_EXPORTER_OTLP_ENDPOINT="http://otelcol.monoscope.tech:4317"